 2. Tine Thing Helseth

-Tine Thing Helseth is a trumpet soloist hailing from Oslo, Norway, and is the leader of the all-female brass ensemble, tenThing.
+Next is the trumpet soloist Tine Thing Helseth, from Oslo, Norway.
+She is the leader of the all-female brass ensemble, tenThing.

 Helseth currently lives in Oslo, performs in several Norwegian jazz bars, and teaches trumpet at the Norwegian Academy of Music.